 Students are permitted a total of three opportunities to undertake the assessment for modules, with the exception of the assessment for the placement modules (HS293 and HS393) where students are only permitted two opportunities unless there are Extenuating Circumstances accepted as valid by the Board of Examiners.
 If students fail their final attempt they will be required to withdraw.
-If they submit Extenuating Circumstances and they are accepted as valid, the Board of Examiners may be able to offer additional assessment opportunities, such as reassessment for uncapped Module Marks or voluntary reassessment, in line with the Extenuating Circumstances Policy and guidelines.
+If they submit Extenuating Circumstances and they are accepted as valid, the Board of Examiners may be able to offer additional assessment opportunities, such as reassessment for uncapped Module

+Marks or voluntary reassessment, in line with the Extenuating Circumstances Policy and guidelines.

 Marks for resubmissions will be subject to capping in the following way.
-A pre-resubmission Module Aggregate will be calculated using the failed mark(s):
+A pre-resubmission module aggregate will be calculated using the failed mark(s):

-- If the pre-resubmission Module Aggregate was below the pass mark then the resubmission can improve the Module Aggregate Mark up to the pass mark only. - If the pre-resubmission Module Aggregate was above the pass mark then the resubmission cannot improve the Module Aggregate Mark.
-The Module Aggregate is capped at the pre-submission aggregate.
+- If the pre-resubmission module aggregate was below the pass mark then the resubmission can improve the module aggregate mark up to the pass mark only. - If the pre-resubmission module aggregate was above the pass mark then the resubmission cannot improve the module aggregate mark.
+The module aggregate is capped at the pre-resubmission aggregate.